vanten-s/Obsidian-Notes/Philosophy/The Perfect School System.md

 The post-industrial school teaches people to be good workers.
 To listen to your boss and not have any ideas.
 It doesn't promote thinking about how to change society and the problems with capitalism.
 We should be teached how to think critically and to form our own ideas.
 We get teached what the capitalists want us to get teached.
 That is to sit quietly on your place and do what your boss tells you to do without question.

 ### The control that social media has on the current student
 Social media in the 21st century has destroyed students.
 It has made everyone so much more  connected yet distant that we don't recognise each other anymore.
 We are one person on social media and one in real life.
-According to [a experiment in 2018](https://guilfordjournals.com/doi/10.1521/jscp.2018.37.10.751), social media can make us feel lonely.
+According to [an experiment in 2018](https://guilfordjournals.com/doi/10.1521/jscp.2018.37.10.751), social media can make us feel lonely.
 Feeling lonely isn't good for a student's mental health.
 Schools should instead focus on the mental health of the student and should offer free therapy and solutions for people with bad mental health.

 ### Homework
 Homework is another problem.
 It makes student's minds constantly full of their homework.
 It makes the student's stressed and worsens their mental health.